Skip to content

 1. Using the @orama/plugin-secure-proxy npm package (see the official plugin documentation for details).
 This will allow you to perform hybrid and vector search with your Orama OSS instance with very little configuration.

-By utilizing the @oramacloud/client npm package, you can generate embeddings and interact with OpenAI’s GPT browser models without exposing your OpenAI API key or prompts to your users.
+By utilizing the @oramacloud/secure-proxy npm package, you can generate embeddings and interact with OpenAI’s GPT browser models without exposing your OpenAI API key or prompts to your users.

 Generating embeddings